idevsoftwaregroup/i-app/README.md

 ## Documentation

-i-app's documentation is getting ready as soon as possible by Arash Ataei and Fatemeh Darvishi (http://arashataei.ir)
+i-Framework's documentation is getting ready as soon as possible by Arash Ataei and Fatemeh Darvishi (https://idev-group.ir)

 ## Support